MatthewJohn/terrareg/docs/USER_GUIDE.md

 A metadata file can be provided each an uploaded module's archive to provide additional metadata to terrareg.

-This should be called `terrareg.json` and be placed in the root of the module.
+This should be called `terrareg.json` or `.terrareg.json` and be placed in the root of the module.

 For an example, please see: [docs/example-terrareg-module-metadata.json](./example-terrareg-module-metadata.json)